-A hypodermic needle with its austere appearance, and simple working principle was invented only about 150 years ago.
+A hypodermic needle with its austere appearance and a simple working principle was invented only about 150 years ago.
 Before that in ancient Greece and Rome, physicians used thin hollow tools to inject fluids into the body.
 In 1656, a dog was given an intravenous injection via a goose quill by Christopher Wren.
-The modern hypodermic needle was invented by Charles Pravaz and Alexander Wood somewhere in the mid 1800s.
+The modern hypodermic needle was invented by Charles Pravaz and Alexander Wood somewhere in the mid-1800s.
 Today, these needles are used to deliver correct drug dosage in treatment and extract body fluids with minimal pain and risk of contamination.

 Soon after, Dr. Raymond V. Damadian invented a technique to differentiate between cancerous and normal cells using nuclear magnetic resonance which later was improved and called MRI.

-Life with handicaps is a very hard experience not just at physical level, but at mental and emotional level as well.
-Invention of the prosthesis has been a big breakthrough in enabling the physically handicapped live a life that isn’t limited to wheelchair and crutches.
+Life with handicaps is a very hard experience not just at the physical level, but at the mental and emotional level as well.
+The invention of the prosthesis has been a big breakthrough in enabling the physically handicapped to live a life that isn’t limited to wheelchair and crutches.

-Modern prosthesis are made from carbon fiber that are lighter and stronger than metal and are more realistic.
-Upcoming prosthesis have inbuilt myoelectric sensors that enable gripping and holding on brain impulses.
+The modern prosthesis is made from carbon fiber that is lighter and stronger than metal and are more realistic.
+The upcoming prosthesis has inbuilt myoelectric sensors that enable gripping and holding on brain impulses.